-- The Children Act 1989 - The Children Act 2004 - Children and Social Work Act 2017 - Education Act 2002 (Section 175/157) Outlines that Local Authorities and School Governing Bodies have a responsibility to "ensure that their functions relating to the conduct of school are exercised with a view to safeguarding and promoting the welfare of children who are its pupils". - Hertfordshire Safeguarding Children Board Procedures Manual (Electronic) - Keeping Children Safe in Education (DfE, September 2021) - Keeping Children Safe in Education (DfE, September 2021) Working Together to Safeguard Children (DfE 2018) - The Education (Pupil Information) (England) Regulations 2005 - Sexual Offences Act (2003) - Section 26, The Counter Terrorism and Security Act 2015 (PREVENT duty) - Female Genital Mutilation Act 2003 (Section 74, Serious Crime Act 2015) - Anti-social Behaviour, Crime and Policing Act 2014 (makes it a criminal offence to force someone to marry.
+- The Children Act 1989

+- The Children Act 2004

+- Children and Social Work Act 2017

+- Education Act 2002 (Section 175/157)

+Outlines that Local Authorities and School Governing Bodies have a

+responsibility to "ensure that their functions relating to the conduct of school

+are exercised with a view to safeguarding and promoting the welfare of children

+who are its pupils".

+- Hertfordshire Safeguarding Children Partnership Procedures Manual (Electronic)

+- Keeping Children Safe in Education (DfE, September 2021) - Working Together to Safeguard Children (DfE 2018) - The Education (Pupil Information) (England) Regulations 2005 - Sexual Offences Act (2003) - Section 26, The Counter Terrorism and Security Act 2015 (PREVENT duty) - Female Genital Mutilation Act 2003 (Section 74, Serious Crime Act 2015) - Anti-social Behaviour, Crime and Policing Act 2014 (makes it a criminal offence to force someone to marry.
 Includes taking someone overseas to force them to marry (whether or not the forced marriage takes place). - Serious Violence Strategy 2018 - Sexual violence and sexual harassment between children in schools and colleges (DfE 2017)

-3. THE DESIGNATED SAFEGUARDING LEAD (DSL) AND DEPUTY DESIGNATED SAFEGUARDING LEAD (DDSL)
+3. THE DESIGNATED SAFEGUARDING LEAD

-Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school leadership team, is appointed to the role of DSL.
+Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of DSL.

-During term time the DSL and or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns..

-Individual arrangement for out of hours/out of term activities will be:
+During term time the DSL and or a Deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities will be: (individual school needs to outline these below):